Choosing the right kind of material is essential for CNC routing wood.

 For practice cuts, you can use particle boards, plywood, or low-cost MDF boards.

 Pine, spruce, and cedar are some affordable softwoods.
 If you need an affordable hardwood you can choose maple which has excellent toughness.

-With the right wood and a little bit of creativity, you can try out several wooden CNC projects that sell to make some extra money.
+With the right wood, a little bit of creativity, and a CNC router big enough to fit wooden workpieces, such as 6040 CNC routers, you can try out several wooden CNC projects that sell to make some extra money.